The Science of Color in Modern UI/UX Design

 What's the minimum contrast ratio for web accessibility?

 WCAG AA requires 4.5:1 for normal text and 3:1 for large text (above 18pt or 14pt bold).
 WCAG AAA recommends 7:1 for normal text.
-Higher contrast means better readability for everyone, especially users with low vision or color vision deficiencies.
+Higher contrast improves readability for everyone, especially users with low vision or color vision deficiencies.

 How many colors should a UI color system have?

 Most effective systems use 3-5 core colors: one primary, one or two secondaries, and a neutral palette with 5-7 shades.
-More colors don't mean better design — clarity and consistency matter more.
-Start simple and expand only when needed.
+More colors do not mean better design.
+Clarity and consistency matter more.
+Start simple and expand when needed.

 Why is navy blue better than pure black for dark modes?

 Pure black (#000000) creates harsh contrast that can cause eye strain, especially on OLED screens where it appears as a complete absence of light.
-Navy blues and dark grays feel more natural and reduce visual fatigue during extended use.
+Navy blue and dark gray feel more natural and reduce visual fatigue during long use sessions.

 How do I design for color blindness?

 Never rely on color alone to convey information.
-Use patterns, icons, labels, or position alongside color choices.
+Use patterns, icons, labels, or position with color choices.
 Test your palette with color blindness simulators.
-The most common type is deuteranopia (red-green), so ensure red and green elements have other distinguishing features.
+The most common type is deuteranopia (red-green), so make sure red and green elements have other distinguishing features.